Lessons From An Accidental Homeschooler

 And then we went to middle school orientation and it was pure chaos.
 It was loud and crowded and crazy.
 My son—11 years old by this time, but the size of a child much younger, and with the social grace of your average kindergartener—ended up curled up underneath a desk, asking if we could please go home.
 We had known that this might happen; that was just the moment when we knew we had to stop trying to stuff our square peg into a round hole.

 We left, and I submitted our Intent to Homeschool paperwork.
 I had absolutely no idea what I was doing.
 I work full-time from home, so I knew I could flex my schedule somewhat, but I was still terrified of what this decision meant for my career, for my son’s education, even for our relationship.
-It’s been two years, and I’m still learning, but here’s a few of the things this experience has taught me.
+It’s been two years, and I’m still learning, but here’s a few of the things I’ve learned through this experience.

 Nothing is permanent; try something, and if it doesn’t work, try something else.
 We looked into several homeschooling umbrella programs—I knew there was no way I could do this all on my own—and chose a nearly-full-time local program for his first year.
 This year we went down to just three days a week in last year’s program, and on his days at home he works on online classes.
 And as we wrap up this second year… well, we’ve decided not to enroll in an outside program for next year at all.
 He’ll do online classes from home, and we now have a wide enough circle of fellow homeschoolers around to set up some weekly enrichment activities with his peers.
 It feels like a natural progression, and if for some reason this isn’t right, we’ll try something else.